Autodesk/synthesis/tutorials/Settings.md

 - Light intensity: changes the brightness
 - Fancy Shadows: enables cascading shadows
   - Max Far: how far the camera has to zoom out before the shadows stop rendering
-  - Cascade Count: How many cascades of shadow qualities their are
+  - Cascade Count: How many cascades of shadow qualities there are
   - Shadow Map Size: Texture Quality

 If enabling Anti-Aliasing, your browser will force refresh when you click "Accept" causing any currently spawned assets to disappear.